MakeSchool-Tutorials/Node-Gif-Search/P03-Search-Gifs/content.md

 Now we want to use the Giphy API to get some data.

-An API stands for Application Programming Interface.
-If a UI is a User Interface, or how humans use a program, an API is the way another computer program uses a program.
+An **API** stands for **Application Programming Interface**.
+If a **UI** is a **User Interface**, or how humans use a program, an API is the way another computer program uses a program.
 APIs are other web servers with their own url endpoints much like the ones you are creating now.
 Instead of returning HTML templates, however, API endpoints return structured data called JSON.

 > [info]
 > JSON is a series key/value pairs that can be nested into a hierarchical tree structure, for example: